Weed Kills Coronavirus: Fact or Fiction

 There is no convincing evidence to prove that weed kills coronavirus yet.

-Yet, what started as a tongue-in-cheek meme is now making the round a serious claim.
+Yet, what started as a tongue-in-cheek meme is now making the rounds as a serious claim.
 That is, the idea that smoking weed kills coronavirus.
 Chances are, you have seen this claim being thrown around on the internet, but is there any truth to it?
 It would be nice to think that weed smokers have a little extra benefit in preventing COVID-19, but is this benefit real or imagined?
+That is what we'll be looking to answer in this article, considering the current amount of information on this topic needs to be increased.
+It's hard to tell if you can take these claims seriously or not at first glance.
+So, we've looked into it more closely for our readers.

 The Complete Guide to Medical Cannabis for Stress & Anxiety